bmscmoreira/TEMPi/README.md

 ```

 ### The result
-TEMPi will write to the specified file the CPU/GPU temperatures with this syntax:
+TEMPi will write the CPU/GPU temperatures  to the specified file with the following syntax:
 ```
 TEMPi log: 2020-04-11_22:30:01|CPU:54.0'C|GPU:54.0'C
 TEMPi log: 2020-04-11_22:31:01|CPU:53.0'C|GPU:54.0'C